 What’s Your Question?

-The Transition Team wants to answer your questions about our church’s transition as Pastor Paul prepares to retire in February, 2018.
+The Transition Team wants to answer your questions about our church’s transition since our former pastor’s retirement.

 We will answer those questions here, as well as in the newsletter each month and also on the Transition Team bulletin board in the narthex.